bevacqua/insignia/readme.markdown

 </div>
 ```

-If client-side JavaScript never executes, because its disabled or too slow [_(on intermittent mobile network connections, for example)_][3], you should treat user input as a space-separated list of tags.
+If client-side JavaScript never executes, because its disabled or too slow [_(on intermittent mobile network connections, for example)_][3], you should treat user input as a delimited list of tags.
 When JavaScript does execute, you should consider sending tags as a single string and splitting them on the server-side, for consistency.

 # `insignia(input, options={})`